Polynomially knotted 2-spheres: Polynomial Representation of some families of -knots:

 \section{Polynomial Representation of some families of $2$-knots:}

-In Section 3, we showed that every long $2$ knot can be realized as an image of $\mathbb{R}^2$ in $\mathbb{R}^4$ under a polynomial map which is an embedding.
-To get the compact $2$ knot, i.e., a knotted $S^2$ in $S^4$ we will have to go through the one point compactification and the map will no longer remain polynomial.
-However, in this section we show that the spun knots and the twist spun knots can be realized as image of a polynomial map as the compact image.
+In Section \ref{sec:long}, we showed that every long $2$ knot can be realized as an image of $\R^2$ in $\R^4$ under a polynomial map, which is an embedding.
+By one-point compactification we get a compact $2$ knot, i.e., a knotted $S^2$ in $S^4$ and the map will no longer remain polynomial.
+However, in this section, we show that the spun knots and the twist spun knots can be realized as a compact image of a polynomial map.
+In this section, we describe a method to write polynomial parameterizations spun knot and twist spun knot constructions, denoted by $spun(K)$ and the $d$-$twist spun (K)$, respectively.
+Section \ref{sec:sphere} shows how these knotted spheres are constructed with the help of certain rotation operations performed on a knotted arc. section we find functions representing the rotation operations involved in these constructions.
+Both of these knotted spheres require a locally flat, properly embedded knotted arc $k$ in ${\R^3}_{+}$ with endpoints on the boundary $\R^{2}$.
+By Lemma \ref{lem: knotted arc}, we can choose a polynomial parameterization of a long knot given by